baksogen/cocos2dx-anim/README.md

 =============
 I think there is a bug in CCTextureAtlas, so animation with multiple textures doesn't work.
 Here is issue I submit to
 cocos2d-x: https://github.com/cocos2d/cocos2d-x/issues/2264.
 In demos, only Arctic demo uses multiple textures, so it looks weird.
-I don't want to provide a third-party implementation of CCTextureAtlas, so you have to wait.
+I don't want to provide a third-party implementation of CCTextureAtlas, you have to wait for bugfix from cocos2d-x guys.
+However, I don't think they are diligent.

 Tools Supported
 =============